Exploring Electric Car Charger Costs for Public Charging

 Motorway Charging Expenses

 Motorway service charging is probably the most costly way to recharge an electric vehicle.
-Still, it is cheaper that refuelling with diesel or petrol on the motorway.
-Ecotricity chargepoints can be found in almost every motorway service locations within the UK.
+Still, it is cheaper than refuelling with diesel or petrol on the motorway.
+Ecotricity chargepoints can be found in almost every motorway service location within the UK.

 There is no membership cost but you will be required to pay 30p for each unit of electricity used.
 Alternatively, Ecotricity customers are paying 15p per kWh.